aptech/docs/docs/CR-putarray.rst

 ----------------
 .. function:: putarray(a, loc, src)

-    :param a:
+    :param a: destination data
     :type a: N-dimensional array

-    :param loc: where M is a value from 1 to N.
+    :param loc: indices into the array to locate the subarray of interest, where *M* is a value from 1 to *N*.
-    :type loc: Mx1 vector of indices into the array to locate the subarray of interest
+    :type loc: Mx1 vector

-    :param src: , matrix, or scalar.
+    :param src: source data
-    :type src: [N-M]-dimensional array
+    :type src: [N-M]-dimensional array or matrix or scalar.

-    :returns: y (N-dimensional array),
+    :returns: y (*N-dimensional array*)

 Remarks
 -------

-If loc is an Nx1 vector, then src must be a scalar.
-Ifloc is an [N-1]x1 vector, then src must be a 1-dimensional array or a 1xL vector, where L is the size of the fastest moving dimension of the array.
-Ifloc is an [N-2]x1 vector, then src must be a KxL matrix, or a KxL 2-dimensional array, where K is the size of the second fastest moving dimension.
+If *loc* is an Nx1 vector, then *src* must be a scalar.
+If *loc* is an [N-1]x1 vector, then *src* must be a 1-dimensional array or a 1xL vector, where *L* is the size of the fastest moving dimension of the array.
+If *loc* is an [N-2]x1 vector, then *src* must be a KxL matrix, or a KxL 2-dimensional array, where *K* is the size of the second fastest moving dimension.

-Otherwise, ifloc is an Mx1 vector, thensrc must be an [N-M]-dimensional array, whose dimensions are the same size as the corresponding dimensions of array a.
+Otherwise, if *loc* is an Mx1 vector, then *src* must be an [N-M]-dimensional array, whose dimensions are the same size as the corresponding dimensions of array *a*.

 Examples